 Most candidates will spend 14 seconds determining whether or not they want to apply to work at your company.
 Short, scannable job descriptions will help them make the right judgment call.
 Under 300 words is the recommended length, according to LinkedIn.

 Most people work to earn a living.
 In order to attract the right candidates, your company needs to offer the right level of job-specific compensation.
-Most candidates (61%) say that details about pay are what matter most.
+Most candidates (61%) say that details about pay and benefits are what matter most.

 If the tone of your job posting doesn’t align with your culture, people are 2-4X less likely to apply.
 Similarly, job posts that are too casual tend to perform worse than generic or formal ones.
 The bottom line is that people don’t want to risk landing in a bad role.
 Your company needs to put its true — and best — self forward.